vbfox/blog/_posts/2018-09-12-fake-typed-targets.md

 ### Dependencies

-The biggest change is the dependency syntax, `Target` rely on operators chaining (or methods doing the same) and he result looks good for linear dependencies:
+The biggest change is the dependency syntax, `Target` rely on operators chaining (or methods doing the same) and the result looks good for linear dependencies:

 ```fsharp
 "Clean"